 Advanced Courses

 All LISD learners have access to advanced courses in middle school, including language arts, math, fine arts, and STEM classes.
-GT learners are encourage to explore their unique strengths as well as stretch themselves academically by participating in the array of learning options available at each middle school.
+GT learners are encouraged to explore their unique strengths as well as stretch themselves academically by participating in the array of learning options available at each middle school.

 High School